The HERMES Recoil Detector: Energy Measurement and Calibration

 For the processing of the PD signals, in a first step all strips with an ADC value below threshold ($2\sigma$ above pedestal) are discarded as well as strips with signals induced by cross-talk in the flat cables.
 The latter signals are identified as signals with an energy amplitude smaller than half the size of signal amplitudes observed in directly neighbouring flat-cable channels.

 In the second step, a MAPMT clustering algorithm is applied that closely follows the one used for the SFT.
 Initially, the local maxima on the MAPMT are determined.
 A pair of pixels (associated to the same PD strip) is considered a local maximum, if no higher signal exists in any of its neighbouring pixels, i.e. $8$ neighbouring pixel pairs for pixel pairs not located at the edge of the cathode.
-Then, the non-local maxima, i.e., the remaining pixels, are examined.
-A non-local maximum is considered to be a MAPMT cross-talk hit if it corresponds to a PD strip that has no adjacent strips for which a signal is recorded.
-If this condition is not satisfied, the non-local maximum is promoted to a local maximum.
+Then the remaining pixel pairs are examined.
+Such a pixel pair is considered to be a MAPMT cross-talk hit if its summed energy signal lies below $1.5\unit{MeV}$ and if it corresponds to a PD strip that has no adjacent strip for which a signal is recorded.
+If any of these two conditions is not satisfied, the pixel pair is promoted to a local maximum.
 Finally, the energies of the cross-talk hits are added to that of the local maximum.
 If a cross-talk hit is associated with several local maxima, its energy is shared between them, proportionally to the energy value of each of the associated local maxima.
 However, since a calibration in terms of photoelectrons was not available for the PD, signal amplitudes in terms of energy units were considered.

 In the third step, neighbouring strips in each of the PD layers are combined to clusters.
 Similar to SSD and SFT, also here the energy contribution from each of the individual strips is appropriately taken into account for the reconstruction of the energy and the energy-weighted position of the clusters.
 The cluster width amounts in most of the cases to one strip for pions and protons and to one or two strips for photons.
 From the reconstructed clusters only those with energy values above $1\unit{MeV}$ are stored.
 The justification for this threshold value lies in the rejection of noise signals, which have been shown to be induced by high electron-beam currents and the presence of gas in the target cell.